35 Awesome Halloween Wedding Ideas

 Looking to make your big day a spooky affair to remember?
 Here are a few creative ways to host a Halloween wedding

-It’s the most wonderful time of the year - well, at least for the people who love the scary and supernatural!
+It’s the most wonderful time of the year – well, at least for the people who love the scary and supernatural!
 If October 31 is your favourite holiday, why not host a Halloween wedding?
-From serving trick-or-treat candies on your dessert table to wearing a gothic gown, there are plenty of ways to put a spooky spin on your big day.
+From serving trick-or-treat candies on your dessert table at your Halloween wedding reception to wearing a gothic gown at your candlelit ceremony, there are plenty of ways to put a spooky, yet elegant spin on your big day.

-Historic houses and manors tend to have a few skeletons in their closets, making them perfect for spookier celebrations.
-You totally get bonus points if the venue you choose has one or two ghost stories attached to it.
+Historic houses, castles and manors tend to have a few skeletons in their closets, making them perfect for spookier celebrations.
+You totally get bonus points if the wedding venue you choose has one or two ghost stories attached to it.

-Think your wedding venue need a little something extra?
+Think your wedding venue needs a little something extra?
 Turn your reception into one big Halloween party by decorating it with eerie bits and bobs like skulls, candles, crows and cobwebs.

 Vintage Gothic Invitations

 Want to give your guests a clue as to what they’re in for?
 Make everything spooky, down to your wedding stationery.

 'Til Death Do Us Part Signage